πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Rule: a function name used as an expression automatically becomes its address. fp = square and fp = &square are equivalent, as are fp(5) and (*fp)(5).
+Rule: a function name used as an expression automatically decays to its address.
+So fp = square and fp = &square are equivalent, and so are fp(5) and (*fp)(5).

 Reading the declaration / typedef